NimbleCapricorn/NimbleCapricorn/README.md

 - 👋 Hi, I’m @NimbleCapricorn
 - 👀 I’m interested in Hardware design and firmware development
 - 🌱 I’m currently learning Electrical Engineering at Budapest University of Technology and Economics.
 Grinding for my Masters' Degree.
-- 📫 How to reach me: @nimble.capricorn(at) gmail com
+- 📫 How to reach me:  write an email to: nimble.capricorn(at) gmail com

 <!---
 NimbleCapricorn/NimbleCapricorn is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.